Lead-Thang/Autilance/README.md

 3. Set up environment variables:
    - Copy `.env.example` to `.env.local`
-   - Update the database connection string and other required variables
+   - Update the values with your actual configuration

 4. Set up the database:
    ```bash